NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 number of RRs in the RRset), denote a broken catalog zone which MUST NOT be processed (see (#generalrequirements)).

-This specification defines a number of so-called properties, as well as a mechanism to allow implementers to store additional information in the catalog zone with Custom properties, see (#customproperties).
-The meaning of such custom properties is determined by the implementation in question.
+This document includes a set of initial properties which can be extended via the IANA registry defined and created in (#iana).
 Some properties are defined at the global level; others are scoped to apply only to a specific member zone.
-This document defines a single mandatory global property in (#version).
+This document defines a mandatory global property in (#version).
+The "zones" label from (#listofmemberzones) can also be seen as a global property and is listed as such in the IANA registry in (#iana).
 Member-specific properties are described in (#memberproperties).

-This document includes a set of initial properties which can be extended via the IANA registry defined and created in (#iana).
+Implementers may store additional information in the catalog zone with Custom properties, see (#customproperties).
+The meaning of such custom properties is determined by the implementation in question.

 ### Schema Version (`version` property) {#version}